River On The Way To Mount Kailash

 • Enjoy a visit around holy Manasarovar, one of the biggest lakes in Asia

-• Parikrama-Kora, or circuit around four beautiful sides of sacred Mt.
-Kailash.
+• Parikrama-Kora, or circuit around four beautiful sides of sacred Mount Kailash.

 Overview of Mt.
 Kailash Tour

-Planning a pilgrimage or adventure to a sacred mountain that’s 6,638 meters above sea level?
-You’re not alone.
-Every year, spiritual seekers, adventurers, and culture enthusiasts enroll on this once-in-a-lifetime expedition to the mystical lands of Tibet.
+Planning a pilgrimage or Adventure to a sacred mountain that's 6,638 meters above sea level?
+You're not alone.
+Every year, spiritual seekers, adventurers, and culture enthusiasts enroll in this once-in-a-lifetime expedition to the mystical lands of Tibet.
 At Boundless Adventure, we understand the pull of the sacred, the lure of the high Himalayas.

 Mount Kailash is revered by four major religions: Hinduism, Buddhism, Jainism, and Bon.
-This majestic peak is considered the earthly manifestation of Mount Meru, believed to be the centre of the universe.
+The majestic peak is considered the earthly manifestation of Mount Meru, believed to be the center of the universe.
 Pilgrims walk the 52-kilometer kora (circumambulation) around the mountain to cleanse sins and gain blessings.

 The Mt.
-Kailash Tour takes you to the holiest of all holy places in Tibet, planet Earth, especially for Hindus, Jains, Buddhists, and the Bon sect of pre-Buddhism.
+Kailash Tour takes you to the holiest of all holy places in Tibet and on planet Earth, especially for Hindus, Jains, Buddhists, and the Bon sect of pre-Buddhist traditions.
 The elevation of Mt.
 Kailash is 6638 meters above sea level.
 The trip is 12 nights and 13 days from Kathmandu to Kathmandu.
-Booking is open for the best and regional prices.
+Bookings are open for the best and regional rates.

-Boundless Adventure offers special prices for the beginner Mount Kailash trip in 2025 and 2026.
-However, the Mansarovar Lake tour is the best option for every Hindu.
-For a group of 10, the average Mount Kailash tour cost ranges from USD 1,500 to USD 2,500 per person.
+Boundless Adventure offers special prices for the beginner Mount Kailash trip.
+However, the Manasarovar Lake tour is the best option for every Hindu.
+For a group of 10, the average cost of a Mount Kailash tour ranges from USD 1,500 to USD 2,500 per person.
 Smaller groups or luxury upgrades may increase the cost.
 We provide detailed quotes before confirmation.

 Please get in touch with us for more information about the cost, itinerary, and booking details by WhatsApp at +9779851033819 or by email.